Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Why Firecrawl

-When comparing Firecrawl vs Browser Use, the difference is getting structured data from one API call instead of orchestrating multi-step browser agents.
+When comparing Firecrawl vs Browser Use, the difference comes down to getting structured data from one API call instead of orchestrating multi-step browser agents.

 apple.com